verilator/verilator/docs/guide/verilating.rst

 (when the threading count fits) select unique physical cores on the same socket.
 The same applies for :vlopt:`--trace-threads` as well.

-As an example, if a model was Verilated with :vlopt:`--threads 4
-<--threads>`, we consult:
+As an example, if a model was Verilated with :vlopt:`--threads 4 <--threads>`, we consult:

 .. code-block:: bash

     egrep 'processor|physical id|core id' /proc/cpuinfo

 To select cores 0, 1, 2, and 3 that are all located on the same socket (0) but different physical cores.
-(Also useful is :command:`numactl --hardware`, or :command:`lscpu` but those doesn't show Hyperthreading cores.)
+(Also useful is :command:`numactl --hardware`, or :command:`lscpu` but those doesn't show hyperthreading cores.)
 Then we execute:

 .. code-block:: bash